LinkedIn private mode keeps your profile information hidden as you browse other people’s profiles on LinkedIn. But what’s the point?

 Can LinkedIn Private Mode Ruin Your Networking?

-Although using LinkedIn private mode does come with benefits, it will mess up your networking opportunities if you use it for too long.
+Although using LinkedIn private mode has benefits, it will mess up your networking opportunities if you use it for too long.

-Since people get a notification showing who has viewed their profile, they have an opportunity to find out more about you and connect.
-This gives you the opportunity to grow your network and get your name or brand out there.
+Since people get a notification showing who has viewed their profile, they have a chance to find out more about you and connect.
+This allows you to grow your network and get your name or brand out there.

-However, if you constantly have your profile in private mode, no one will ever know you’ve been on their profile, so it significantly limits networking opportunities.
+However, if you constantly have your profile in private mode, no one will ever know you’ve been on their profile, which significantly limits networking opportunities.

-The solution is to only use private when you’re generating leads, researching competition, or looking to recruit.
+The solution is only to use private when you’re generating leads on LinkedIn, researching the competition, or looking to recruit.

-Make an effort to keep your profile to public at all other times for networking purposes.
+Make an effort to keep your profile public at all other times for networking purposes.

-When your profile is public and you go ahead with your outreach campaigns, make sure your entire profile is optimized and shows you in the best light.
+When your profile is public and you go ahead with your outreach campaigns, ensure your entire profile is optimized and shows you in the best light.